AlexsLemonade/scpca-nf/custom-celltype-references.md

 To the best of your ability, you should identify and use a reference dataset that contains cell types that you expect will also be present in your data.
 The reference dataset should also be the same organism as the sample you are analyzing to ensure matching gene ids.

-The `scpca-nf` workflow required a _pre-trained `SingleR` model_ as built from your selected reference dataset.
+The `scpca-nf` workflow requires a _pre-trained `SingleR` model_ as built from your selected reference dataset.
 These trained model files should be saved as RDS files and named `<singler_reference_name>_model.rds`, where `<singler_reference_name>` is a string of your choosing.
 Create this file by taking the following steps:

 1. Identify an appropriate reference dataset to use.
 This dataset should be either a [`SummarizedExperiment`](https://rdrr.io/bioc/SummarizedExperiment/man/SummarizedExperiment-class.html) or [`SingleCellExperiment`](https://rdrr.io/bioc/SingleCellExperiment/man/SingleCellExperiment.html) object, where each column represents a sample or cell, and each row represents a gene.
 Rows should be named with Ensembl gene ids.
-  - Some resources you can use to find a suitable reference dataset are the [`celldex` package](https://bioconductor.org/packages/release/data/experiment/vignettes/celldex/inst/doc/userguide.html) or the [`scRNA-seq` package](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html), both from Bioconductor.
+    a.
+Some resources you can use to find a suitable reference dataset are the [`celldex` package](https://bioconductor.org/packages/release/data/experiment/vignettes/celldex/inst/doc/userguide.html) or the [`scRNA-seq` package](https://bioconductor.org/packages/release/data/experiment/html/scRNAseq.html), both from Bioconductor.
 Note that the [`SingleR` reference datasets which `scpca-nf` has pre-compiled for use](./external-instructions.md#singler-references) are a selected subset of references from the `celldex` package.
 2. Use [`SingleR::traingSingleR()`](https://rdrr.io/github/LTLA/SingleR/man/trainSingleR.html) to train your model based on your chosen reference dataset.
 3. Add additional fields to the established model object, as needed (see instructions below).